Walkthrough · article 07 of 12

 On the product form, the Tax rate field overrides the default.
 Save the product and every future revenue entry that references it will use that rate.
 The snapshot on each revenue row stores the rate that was active at the moment of sale — so even if you bump the product's rate later, past sales keep their original rate.

-03 Where it shows up in the P&L
+03 Where does tax show up in the P&L?

 Gross revenue − Tax − Transaction fees = Net revenue